Beamanator/Just-To-Learn/pwas/ninja-pwa/README.md

 1. Listens to events like fetch requests, push messages, etc.
 1. Created in root directory for global scope of project

+Note: useful tip for checking if specific browser(s) support a specific feature: https://caniuse.com/#feat=serviceworkers

+Note 2: service workers only work over https connections or localhost connections because they're very powerful, so they need to be secure!

 ### Service Worker Lifecycles

 Initial service worker setup